-Bandung locals swear that Patenggang Lake, in Ciwidey village, Bandung, West Java.
-Is the most beautiful lake in all Sundanese Region.
-At 1600 m above the sea level, the lake is surrounded by vast green tea plantations like a perfectly laid green carpet.
+Bandung locals swear that Patenggang Lake in Ciwidey is the most beautiful lake in the entire Sundanese region.
+Lies at 1.600 m above sea level.
+The lake is surrounded by vast green tea plantations like a perfectly laid green carpet.

-The lake’s beauty was first revealed to the world in 1856.
-By a Dutch botanist and geologist discovery, Franz Wilhelm Junghuhn.
-But for locals, the lake known long before that due to its myths and legends.
-The local legend associates Patenggang Lake with a story about a long lost love.
+The lake’s beauty was first revealed in 1856 by a Dutch botanist and geologist, Franz Wilhelm Junghuhn.
+But for locals, the lake was known long before that from the myths and folklore.
+The story of a long-lost love centuries ago that must be remembered.

-The myth says that couples visiting Patenggang Lake will be blessed with eternal love, just like lovers from the legend.
-All they have to do is circling the Love Rock.
+The myth says that couples visiting Patenggang lake will be blessed with eternal love.
+In the same way as lovers that reunite in this exact spot.
+All they have to do is circle the love rock.
 If visitors are interested to do this, rent the swan-like boat.

-At Rp40,000 for an hour, it’s a cheap price to have fun.
+At Rp40.000 for an hour, it’s a cheap price to have fun.
 Pedaling the water-bikes and figuring out how to navigate this manual boat.
 There are also regular boats to rent.
-Price is slightly higher at Rp150,000 per session.
+Price is slightly higher though, at Rp150.000 for a trip.
 But visitors will not need to worry about pedaling and just leave it to the oarsman.

 Moreover, the boat will sail further to the island of romance in the middle of the lake.
-An interesting fact, the island looks like a heart-shaped if viewed from above, hence the name.
+An interesting fact, the island looks heart-shaped if viewed from above, hence the name.

-For anyone wondering why a strange ship is stranded here up in the mountain, the structure is actually a restaurant.
-This restaurant is called Pinisi Resto.
-Cross the wooden bridge to reach the restaurant from Patenggang Lake.
+For anyone wondering why a strange ship is stranded here up in the mountain.
+In short, the structure is actually a restaurant called Pinisi resto.
+Cross the wooden bridge to reach the restaurant from Patenggang lake.
 The dock on this ship is a popular spot for taking pictures.

 From here, visitors will get the best view of the lake and Asmara Island.
 The restaurant is also the best place to dine while waiting for the sunset.
 There are a variety of Indonesian or western dishes to choose from the menu.

-Prices range from Rp 40,000 to Rp 80,000, a bit expensive, but considering the ambiance this restaurant offers, it’s worth it.
+Prices range from Rp40.000 to Rp90.000, a bit expensive, but considering the ambiance this restaurant offers, it’s worth it.

-Recently Patenggang Lake gets more famous for “glamping”.
+Recently Patenggang lake gets more famous for its “glamping” activity.
 Glamping is a made-up term combining the word glamour and camping.
 It means that people go camping, only with more luxury.
 There are resorts on the lakeside, offering a camping experience with 5-star hotel facilities.

 Patenggang Lake Opening Hours